Install Azure CLI on macOS

 The CLI is regularly updated with bug fixes, improvements, new features, and preview functionality.
 A new release is available roughly every three weeks.

-The CLI provides an in-tool command to update to the latest version:
+Beginning with version 2.11.0, the Azure CLI provides an in-tool command to update to the latest version.

-This command will also update all installed extensions by default.
+This command also updates all installed extensions by default.
 For more

 You can also update your local Homebrew repository information and then upgrade the

 brew update && brew upgrade azure-cli

 If you decide to uninstall the Azure CLI, we're sorry to see you go.
 Before you uninstall, use the

 az feedback command to let us know

 what could be improved or fixed.
 Our goal is to make the Azure CLI bug-free and user-friendly.
 If you found a bug, we'd appreciate it if you file a GitHub issue.

 Use homebrew to uninstall the

 brew uninstall azure-cli